*Updated on 9/6/2023

 - Customization of data gathering to match existing views

 3. Analytics overview.
 This can be either an on-going retainer or a one-time analysis of your data.
 You will receive:

 - A session with a data and analytics strategist, with a complete review of your site, highlighting things that work as well as finding opportunities for improvement.

 The data game is changing and it’s paramount that your website be set up for success.
-If you are interested in learning more about the transition to GA4, and how Americaneagle.com can help you, please contact us today.
+If you are interested in learning more about the transition to GA4, what to do after you’ve transitioned, or Americaneagle.com’s general data and analytics services, please contact us today.